Lake Bemidji State Park

 Tell me more about this park's wildlife, history, geology and landscape.

 Looking for a new camping option for your group?
 The new Lavinia Group Camp will have something for everyone.
 A large area is available for tent campers, plus there will be five sites with electric hook-up for RVs and trailers.
 There will be a 22x30 foot covered picnic shelter and a large fire ring for gatherings.
 Water will also be available on site.
 Location will be private and secluded, perfect for your next family or group gathering.
-Construction will start spring 2014 and should be ready for reservations sometime mid- to late summer.
+Construction will start late-summer 2014 and should be ready for reservations sometime after Labor Day.
 Call the park for further updates, and check out the design plans for the new campground.

 Be fascinated.
 Check out the naturalist programs and other activities scheduled at the park.